 I often approach Valentine’s Day with mixed emotions.
 Once upon a time, when I was a singleton, I would stay sofa-bound at home in front of the telly, à la Bridget Jones.
 But instead of wailing to Céline Dion on the karaoke machine, I would watch back-to-back murder mysteries, stuffing my face with all of my favourite junk foods, thinking all the while how blissful it was to be a slob without having

+A delicious recipe for classic Lamingtons, perfect to serve on Australia Day or for a school bake sale.
 Happy Australia Day!
 Although lamingtons have an iconic status in Australia and are enjoyed throughout the year, it seems rather fitting to make lamingtons for Australia Day.
-Lamingtons are quite popular at bake sales, and anyone growing up in Australia will know of the lamington drives, a fundraising event (usually in schools) where lamingtons would be sold by the half dozen to raise money for charity.
+Lamingtons are quite popular at bake sales, and anyone growing up in Australia will know of the lamington drives, a fundraising event (usually in schools) where lamingtons would be sold by the

 Merry Christmas and Seasons Greetings to everyone!
 I hope you have had a wonderful season cooking and baking your Christmas favourites, as well as being inspired by some new recipes.
 More importantly, I hope you are all enjoying this Christmas season in the company of good friends and family.
 Thank you so much for being a visitor to eat, little bird.
 This blog was started after several years of procrastination and perhaps intimidation by some